marshmallow-code/flask-smorest/docs/openapi.rst

    Default: ``['get', 'put', 'post', 'delete', 'options', 'head', 'patch', 'trace']``

-.. warning:: The version strings are not checked by `flask-smorest`.
-They are used as is to build the URL pointing to the UI script.
-Typos won't be caught.

 Here's an example application configuration using both ReDoc and Swagger UI:

 .. code-block:: python